Skip to main content

 First, if you don’t know about my boards, this is how they work:

-The whites, complex creams, greiges and the light and dark neutrals that make up the (above) Understanding Undertones System for Specifying Colour, are found in the BM Core Collection AND/OR the SW Foundations Collection.
+The whites, complex creams, greiges and the light and dark neutrals that make up the (above) Understanding Undertones System for Specifying Colour, are found in the BM Neutrals & Whites Collection AND/OR the SW Neutrals & Whites Collection.

-If you don’t have ANY of my large painted colour boards, you’ll want THE SYSTEM.
-Which is found in either the BM Core (above) or the SW Foundation.
+If you don’t have ANY of my large painted colour boards, you’ll want to START with my curated colours listed in my eBooks, which I call the Killam Colour System colours.

 If you have either of the above, (or both) you’ll know how useful they are and how impressed your clients are when you show up with a colour you can both SEE IS CORRECT, works in the light that you have, and with everything else that you’re coordinating WITH the colour.

-Then you’ll want the BM VIP Collection or the SW Premier Collection.
+Then you’ll want the BM Colour Collection or the SW Colour Collection.

 This collection has MORE neutrals and CURRENT colours that are popular and make it easy to sell because AGAIN the colours are bigger.
 Which makes all the difference.

-These colours do not OVERLAP with the Core or Foundation in any way.
+These colours do not OVERLAP with the neutrals and whites collections in any way.
 The list of my system colours can be found in either of my ebooks, available for purchase here.

 And here’s the cole’s notes of how to choose the right colour.